MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## Use in Power Apps

 You can integrate your AI Builder category classification models in Power Apps Studio by using the formula bar.
-More information: [Use formulas for text AI models](use-model.md#use-formulas-for-text-ai-models)
+For more information, see [Use formulas for text AI models](formula-bar.md#categgory-classification).

 ## Set a run schedule on Microsoft Dataverse (preview)